We're building the writing tool we couldn't find.

 Your manuscript is not training data.

 Nothing you put into WriteLoom trains any model.
 Full stop.
-The privacy doc spells out exactly which vendor sees what, and why.
+When a feature needs AI, the context it needs goes to Anthropic and OpenAI under no-training contracts (audiobook uses your own ElevenLabs key); the privacy doc spells out exactly which vendor sees what, and why.

 Sustainability is a line item, not a slogan.